serlo/frontend/README.md

 - `/src/fetcher`: Requesting data from the GraphQL backend and process it.

-- `/src/schema`: Definition of the frontend content format, with renderer, and converter for edtr-io and legacy.
+- `/src/schema`: Definition of the frontend content format, with renderer, and converter for serlo-editor states.

 - `/src/data`: Translations, entries for navigation